udenidilru/Animal-Details/README.md

 # Animal-Details

-Welcome to the Animal Search App!
+Welcome to the Animal Details App!
 This application allows users to search for animal details and view additional information about them.

 ## Features